Contact

 Mixing SPLA and CSP-Hosting, BYOL, and now SQL with Azure Arc must be done carefully, with planning and preparation.
 Only then can you be certain that you are truly profitable and avoid nasty surprises during an audit.

-In my career, I have worked with over a hundred service providers of various kinds and sizes all over the World, defending them in audits and helping them improve their compliance and commercial operations, thereby avoiding the waste of hundreds of millions of dollars in license fees and audit penalties.
+In my career, I have worked with over a hundred service providers of various kinds and sizes all over the World, defending them in audits and helping them improve their compliance and commercial operations, thereby avoiding the waste of hundreds of millions of dollars in licence fees and audit penalties.

 The Usual Elephant in the Room